NEW CLIENTS RECEIVE A $25 CREDIT ON THEIR FIRST SERVICE!

 Did Ya know?

-Interesting Internet fact: As of September 2013, worldwide there are 767,234,152 web sites active on the Internet containing possibly more than one trillion web pages!
-That's an increase of 22.2 million sites in the last month.
-The increase the last couple of months has been pretty consistent.
+Interesting Internet fact: As of February 2014, worldwide there are 920,102,079 web sites active on the Internet containing possibly more than one trillion web pages!

 The numbers, since January of last year tend to indicate the number of web sites is continuing to increase.
 Would you believe that in August of 1995, the number of Internet sites was only 18,957!